commons-app/commons-app-documentation/Contributing-Guidelines.md

 on GitHub to describe the updated behavior and make sure that the resulting Wiki pages don't become stale as a consequence of your change.

-Note: These guidelines are based on the git project's guideline for submitting patches (Documentation/SubmittingPatches).
+Note: These guidelines are based on the Git project's [guideline for submitting patches](https://github.com/git/git/blob/master/Documentation/SubmittingPatches).
 It's licensed under GPLv2.